Services we offer:

 If you have found a bat lower on a wall, exposed, it might be young, weak and in need of help.
 To find the nearest wildlife hospital, use the WildHelp App or Google Wildlife Rehabilitator.

 Bats Under Eaves and in Attics

-If you find a bat in your house, don't panic.
-The bat will not attack you!
+If you find a bat in your house, don't panic!

 If the bat lands on a flat surface, you can try gently placing a small box over the bat and very delicately slipping a thin piece of cardboard under the box to contain it.
 Take the box outside and set the bat free.